Marlow, Buckinghamshire

-Marlow (/ˈmɑrloʊ/ MAR-loh), historically Great Marlow or Chipping Marlow, is a town and civil parish on the River Thames in Buckinghamshire, England, 4 mi south-southwest of High Wycombe, 5 mi west-northwest of Maidenhead and 33 mi west of central London.
+Marlow (/ˈmɑrloʊ/ MAR-loh) is a town and civil parish on the River Thames in Buckinghamshire, England, 4 mi southwest of High Wycombe, 5 mi northwest of Maidenhead and 33 mi west of central London.

 Name

 The name is recorded in 1015 as Mere lafan, meaning "Land left after the draining of a pond" in Old English.

-From Norman times the manor, parish, and later borough were formally known as Great Marlow, distinguishing them from Little Marlow.
+From Norman times the manor, parish, and later borough were formally known as Great Marlow, distinguishing them from Little Marlow (which lies to the east).
 The ancient parish was large, including rural areas north and west of the town.
 In 1896 the civil parish of Great Marlow was divided into Great Marlow Urban District (the town) and Great Marlow civil parish (the rural areas).
 In 1897 the urban district was renamed Marlow Urban District, and the town has been known simply as Marlow.
+In the rural area of Great Marlow, the village of Marlow Bottom, immediately north of the town, was created as a separate parish in 2007.
+In practical terms, the parishes of Marlow, Marlow Bottom, Great Marlow and Little Marlow (with a combined population of 20,833 in 2024) operate as a single community.